How To Prioritize Tasks For Your Business & Blog

 For example, I may write content for 60 minutes, then engage for 60 minutes, then do marketing for 30 minutes and so on.
 I’ve found that this technique allows for breaks when I need them as well as flexibility in my schedule if something comes up and I have to take care of it immediately without compromising my time blocks.

 Another great way you can prioritize is by using the big 3 technique.

 This technique essentially means to create a to-do list each morning of only 3 things.
 That’s right, you heard me right! – only three things.
 This allows you to focus your energy on those three things and those three things alone.

-There are many other techniques, but these ones have been my favorites time and time again.
+There are many other techniques and habits that’ll help your succeed, but these ones have been my favorites time and time again.
 Whatever you chose to use, you’re going to kill it!